Firm Logo

 Do not wait to reach out to Camili & Capo, PA if you have been denied workers’ compensation benefits due to insurer fraud.
 Contact us today for a free, no-obligation consultation to speak with a NJ workers’ compensation lawyer about your legal rights and options under state law.

-Frequently Asked Questions about NJ Workers’ Compensation Insurers’ Fraud
+Frequently Asked Questions About NJ Workers’ Compensation Insurers’ Fraud

 Meet your team